 In the past few years there has been a movement away from the concept of Traditional Ecological/Environmental Knowledge (TEK) and work has been done to introduce a better concept, illustrating the knowledge of Indigenous Peoples of the Arctic in a more flexible and understandable way.
 This will, in my opinion and from my own experience, lead to a smoother way of building collaborations among different ways of knowing, i.e. the Western way of Science and Arctic Indigenous Knowledge.
 The inclusion of the insightful knowledge and wisdom that our people have about the environment of the Arctic will not only benefit the scientific research done in and about the Arctic, but also benefit the peoples of the Arctic.

-In the joint statement from the recent U.S. - Nordic Leaders' Summit, it about the Arctic: "We are committed to deepen the knowledge and understanding of the Arctic, both inside and outside of the region, to strengthen Arctic research and transdisciplinary science, and encourage cooperation between higher education institutions and society as well as synergies between science and traditional and local knowledge."
+In the joint statement from the recent U.S. - Nordic Leaders' Summit, it speaks about the Arctic: "We are committed to deepen the knowledge and understanding of the Arctic, both inside and outside of the region, to strengthen Arctic research and transdisciplinary science, and encourage cooperation between higher education institutions and society as well as synergies between science and traditional and local knowledge."

 Paradigm Shift

-To see our knowledge as equitable to science requires trust, relationship building, and capacity building, allowing for multiple directions and overall a paradigm shift in how we are monitoring, how we are doing research and how we are working together.
+To see our knowledge as equitable to science requires trust, relationship building, and capacity building, allowing for multiple directions and overall a paradigm shift in how we are monitoring, how we are doing research, and how we are working together.

 Education and training of researchers and communities